AdityaBansal-07/Fuzzie/README.md

 ---

 Fuzzie is a Wi-Fi protocol fuzzer you control through conversation.
-Instead of memorizing CLI flags, you describe what you want to test — Fuzzie figures out the parameters, runs the fuzzer, and hands you a report when something breaks.
+Instead of memorizing CLI flags or protocol theory, you describe what you want to test — Fuzzie figures out the rest, runs the fuzzer, and hands you a report when something breaks.

 Built for **802.11**, but the architecture is intentionally protocol-agnostic.